yoricklast/IdentitySign/README.md

 [ESLint](https://eslint.org/) can be used for code analysis by running `npx eslint .` from the project's root directory.

+## License

+This software is licensed under the [GNU General Public License Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+See the "LICENSE" file for more information.

 ## Credit

 ### Web framework